totten/pathload-poc/README.md

 3. Now, you may reference classes like `\CloudFileIO\Amazon\S3` or `\CloudFileIO\Google\Storage`.
 4. Pathload integrates into the autoloader.
 When you actually use `\CloudFileIO\Amazon\S3`, it observes the namespace and loads `cloud-file-io@*.phar`.
 This will use the best-available version:
-    * If your plugin is the only one to include `cloud-file-io` (specifically `cloud-file-io@1.2.3.phar`), then it will load your version.
+    * If your module is the only one to include `cloud-file-io` (specifically `cloud-file-io@1.2.3.phar`), then it will load your version.
-    * If another plugin includes a newer version (`cloud-file-io@1.5.0.phar`), then that will be loaded instead.
+    * If another module includes a newer version (`cloud-file-io@1.5.0.phar`), then that will be loaded instead.
-    * If another plugin includes an older version (`cloud-file-io@1.0.0.phar`), then that will be ignored.
+    * If another module includes an older version (`cloud-file-io@1.0.0.phar`), then that will be ignored.
     * The choice of "best available version" abides SemVer and its compatibility rules -- version 1.5.0 can automatically replace 1.2.3 and 1.0.0.
 But 2.0.0 may not automatically replace 1.5.0.

 ## Usage (Administrator)